 - Have you taken a break from tennis/golf, only to return and have the pain flare up again?

 - Are you ready to get rid of elbow pain once and for all?

 - Do you prefer a non-surgical treatment for tennis/golfer’s elbow?

-If you have answered “yes” to any of these questions, then it might be time to schedule an appointment with a sports medicine physician at Hedley Orthopaedic Institute.
+If you have answered “yes” to any of these questions, then it might be time to with a sports medicine physician at Hedley Orthopaedic Institute.
 Learn more about how sports medicine doctors at Hedley may be able to diagnose and treat tennis/golf elbow without the use of surgery.

 Diagnosing Epicondylitis in the Elbow

 Many patients with tennis elbow or golfer’s elbow received a diagnosis and were quickly recommended steroid injections or – in more conservative instances – anti-inflammatory drugs, rest, and ice.
 These treatment options may help with inflammation and pain.
 However, they do not provide any growth assistance.